 Education and training is provided to law enforcement officers, tactical medical providers, conventional out-of-hospital providers and other interested healthcare personnel.
 Example topics include self-care and buddy care, concepts and practice of tactical emergency medical support and medical support of the tactical athlete.

 In association with the Ohio Attorney General’s Office and the Ohio Peace Officers Training Academy, the DTEM and National Center for Medical Readiness conduct a one-day course called Self-Aid/Buddy Aid for the Law Enforcement Officer, in which patrol officers and tactical operators learn the basics of tactical emergency casualty care, so they are trained to recognize immediately life threatening injuries then intervene quickly and effectively before the arrival of conventional EMS personnel.
-A news article following the first course may be found in the Fairborn Daily Herald.

 Educational opportunities are provided for the emergency medicine resident physicians and other graduate level physicians.
 These consist of classroom lectures, small-group discussions, skill labs and field exercises.
 Content is drawn from the current peer-reviewed TEMS literature.
 Delivery is overseen by division faculty.
 Interested residents may teach as well, and will be mentored by a qualified attending physician.
 The DTEM directly supports the Tactical Resident Interest Group (TRIG).